emmanuelalo52/Stocks-Prediction-Model/README.md

 # Stock Price Prediction

-This GitHub repository contains a Python script for analyzing and predicting stock prices using historical data.
-The script leverages popular data science and machine learning libraries, including NumPy, Matplotlib, Seaborn, Scikit-Learn, Pandas, and Keras.
-It is designed to work with a JSON configuration file and historical stock price data in CSV format.
+This GitHub repository presents a Python script developed for the purpose of conducting in-depth analysis and forecasting of stock prices by utilizing historical data.
+The script makes use of well-established data science and machine learning libraries such as NumPy, Matplotlib, Seaborn, Scikit-Learn, Pandas, and Keras.
+It is meticulously designed to seamlessly integrate with a JSON configuration file and historical stock price data in CSV format.
 ## Table of Contents

 - [Requirements](#requirements)